greggannicott/wp-music-library/wordpress_plugins/wp-ilibrary/readme.txt

 == Description ==

+WP iLibrary allows you to upload your iTunes library.xml file to your WordPress database and have it's music related content displayed on a page on your blog, allowing your readers to view the music you own and the ratings you have given individual songs.

+An example can be found at http://greg.gannicott.co.uk/TBC.

 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and